Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Experiments

-\textbf{Results of Knowledge Transfer from Finetuned Models.} \textsc{SemAlign} consistently outperforms the transfer baselines in five of six teacher–task settings, indicating stronger parametric knowledge transfer.
-With Llama2-13B-Chat as teacher, it leads \textsc{LaTen} and \textsc{Seeking} on HumanEval ($17.34$ vs $14.63/15.44$), and only trails \textsc{Seeking} on MBPP ($18.78$ vs $20.60$).
-The advantage becomes clearer with code-specialized teachers: from CodeLlama-13B-Python, SemAlign reaches $20.12$ ($+4.07$ over \textsc{Seeking}, $+6.10$ over \textsc{LaTen}) on HumanEval and $22.35$ ($+0.95$, $+4.55$) on MBPP; from WizardCoder-13B-Python, it attains $19.46$ ($+4.42$, $+5.44$) and $21.18$ ($+1.38$, $+2.58$) on HumanEval and MBPP, respectively.
-These trends show that SemAlign extracts and transfers teacher competency more reliably, especially when the teacher is stronger in coding.
+\paragraph{Knowledge Transfer from Finetuned Models} Based on the results shown in \cref{tab:finetuned}, in five of six settings, \textsc{SemAlign} consistently outperforms the transfer baselines, indicating stronger parametric knowledge transfer.
+With Llama2-13B-Chat as source, it leads \textsc{LaTen} and \textsc{Seeking} on HumanEval, and only trails \textsc{Seeking} on MBPP.
+The advantage becomes clearer with code-specialized sources: from CodeLlama-13B-Python, SemAlign reaches $20.12$ ($+4.07$ over \textsc{Seeking}, $+6.10$ over \textsc{LaTen}) on HumanEval and $22.35$ ($+0.95$, $+4.55$) on MBPP; from WizardCoder-13B-Python, it attains $19.46$ ($+4.42$, $+5.44$) and $21.18$ ($+1.38$, $+2.58$) on HumanEval and MBPP, respectively.
+These trends show that SemAlign extracts and transfers competency from finetuned models more reliably than the baselines.

-Across two coding benchmarks, all methods remain far below the finetuned teachers (CodeLlama-13B-Python: $47.56/37.80$; WizardCoder-13B-Python: $56.71/41.60$), despite often surpassing Llama2-7B-Chat and sometimes even matching or exceeding Llama2-13B-Chat (e.g., \textsc{Seeking} on MBPP with $20.60$ vs $19.20$).
-This gap suggests that the extensive, task-specific optimization baked into code-specialized teachers is difficult to reconstruct via short-horizon transfer; objectives like cosine matching encourage conservative alignment to teacher representations rather than aggressive task re-optimization, limiting the attainable ceiling without longer or more targeted finetuning.
+Across the two coding benchmarks, all methods remain far below the finetuned sources (CodeLlama-13B-Python: $47.56$ on HumanEval and $37.80$ on MBPP; WizardCoder-13B-Python: $56.71$ and $41.60$), despite often surpassing Llama2-7B-Chat and sometimes even matching or exceeding Llama2-13B-Chat.
+This gap suggests that the extensive, task-specific optimization embedded in code-specialized sources is difficult to reconstruct via short-horizon transfer; semantic-coordinate matching encourages conservative alignment to source representations rather than aggressive task re-optimization, limiting the attainable ceiling without longer or more targeted finetuning.

-An additional observation is that \textsc{Seeking} only overshoots the teacher on MBPP when the teacher is the generalist Llama2-13B-Chat ($20.60>19.20$) but not when the teacher is code-specialized; meanwhile, \textsc{SemAlign} shows its largest margins over baselines precisely when transferring from code-specialized teachers.
-This pattern hints that aggressive, task-specific optimization in \textsc{Seeking} can exploit headroom left by generalist teachers, whereas SemAlign’s representation-faithful transfer scales better with teacher specialization.
+An additional observation is that \textsc{Seeking} only overshoots the source on MBPP when the source is the generalist Llama2-13B-Chat ($20.60 > 19.20$), but not when the source is code-specialized.
+Meanwhile, \textsc{SemAlign} shows its largest margins over baselines precisely when transferring from code-specialized sources.
+This pattern hints that aggressive, task-specific optimization in \textsc{Seeking} can exploit headroom left by generalist sources, whereas SemAlign's representation-faithful transfer scales better with source specialization.